apache/jena-site/source/documentation/tools/schemagen.md

         public static final Resource A_CLASS = new ResourceImpl( "http://example.org/schemas#a-class" );

-When these constants are defined manually, it is tedious and error-prone to maintain them in synch with the source ontology file.
+When these constants are defined manually, it is tedious and error-prone to maintain them in sync with the source ontology file.
 Schemagen automates the production of Java constants that correspond to terms in an ontology document.
 By automating the step from source vocabulary to Java constants, a source of error and